 - Fully customizable (i.e. you need to be able to set all rules, guides, workflows and policies).

-- A centralized, overarching software solution (i.e. one software package through one vender who also supplies support services, is the most efficient logistics software solution).
+- A centralized, overarching software solution (i.e. one software package through one vender who also supplies support services, is the most efficient freight management software solution).
 And

 - Developed by a company who has a long history in software relevant to your industry.
 Nothing beats industry experience!